This post may contain affiliate link(s). As an Amazon Associate, I earn from qualifying purchases. See Disclosure.

 Next come your aromatics.
 Onions, garlic, herbs, spices…these all count.

 Finally, you need some fat.
-Fat is important to a soup – especially a cream soup.
+Fat is important to a soup – especially a cream of cauliflower soup.
 It lends a richness that we find pleasing on our palates.

 How To Make Creamy Keto Cauliflower Soup